forest-fire/firemock/README.md

 ## Other Features

 ### Firebase IDs
-Rather than putting in some random push-id string we use the very useful `firebase-key` library to create _time appropriate_ id's which very closely resemble the same ID you'd get with the Firebase DB.
+Rather than putting in some random push-id string we use the very useful `firebase-key` library to create _time appropriate_ id's which very closely resemble the ID you'd get with the Firebase DB.

 ### Network delay